srisowmyagoud/from-Polampalli/MyMedia.md

 | It Ends With Us | It is Brave and Heartbreaking Novel | Coolen Hoover |
 | Atomic Habits| It conveys Proven Way to Build Good Habits | James Clear |
 | To kill a MOcking Bird | It Revolves around Scout Finch and Finch Family Story | Harper Lee|

+***
+# Quotes

+> "Dream, dream, dream.
+Dreams transform into thoughts and thoughts result in action."
+> "All of us do not have equal talent.
+But, all of us have an equal opportunity to develop our talents."
+> * - A.P.J.
+Abdul Kalam:

+> "You can't cross the sea merely by standing and staring at the water."
+> * - Rabindranath Tagore